 Tesla Model Y

-Tesla Model Y is another upcoming electric car expected to due in Australia this year.
+Tesla Model Y is another upcoming electric car expected to be due in Australia in 2022.
 It is built on the success of the closely related Model 3 as it is considered an SUV version of the Model 3.
 It is still not officially on sale in Australia yet, but deliveries are expected in the first half of 2022.
 Tesla has not provided the battery capacity figures but confirmed there will be 2 Model Y variants offered in Australia.
 These comprise a single motor rear-wheel drive at the entry level which offers a driving range of 505km, and a dual motor all-wheel drive Flagship Performance which is claimed to deliver 480km on a single charge.
 Prices for these variants are not yet confirmed but expect to carry a premium over the Model 3 of anywhere between $5000 and $10,000.
 We expect the inside of the Model Y would have all the kit from the premium brand.

 BYD ATTO 3 (Yuan Plus)